vipin-pstuff/DSA-notes/Python-DSA-notes/notes/03-what-is-DSA.md

 - Data structures are building blocks or raw material for any software programs
     - use right data structure for a problem
-        - Eg : you're building a window & you're using brinks which is wrong , so we need to use wooden material like this
+        - Eg : you're building a window & you're using bricks then you'll able to make a window <br>
+            but that window doesn't look good which is wrong , so we need to use wooden material like this
         ![use right DS for a problem](../notes-pics/03-lecture/codebasics/lecture-3-3.png)
-        - so as a software engineer , pick the right data structure for a problem
+        - so as a software engineer , pick the right data structure for a problem in order to optimize the code <br>
+            in terms of space & time complexity
     - Linkedlist , tree , array , etc like this <br>
         ![use right DS for a problem](../notes-pics/03-lecture/codebasics/lecture-3-4.png)
         - they are just containers to store data in a specific memory layout